-Compared to well-established tourist heavy areas of Southeast Asia – and despite prolific delicious food, beautiful temples and lush green rice paddies flanked by limestone mountains – Laos remains relatively under the radar, leaving plenty of quiet corners that are perfect for outdoor adventurers.
+Compared to well-established, tourist-heavy areas of Southeast Asia (and despite prolific delicious food, beautiful temples and lush green rice paddies flanked by limestone mountains), Laos remains relatively under the radar, leaving plenty of quiet corners perfect for outdoor adventurers.
 These are some of our favourites.

 Outdoor adventures in Laos

-While Laos was once known as the ‘Land of a Million Elephants’, due to poaching, deforestation and the illegal logging trade, these days the numbers are rapidly diminishing – current estimates dip as low as 400.
+Laos was once known as the “Land of a Million Elephants”, but due to poaching, deforestation and the illegal logging trade, these days the numbers are rapidly diminishing – current estimates dip as low as 400.
 If the numbers continue to drop at this rate, the elephant population in Laos will disappear completely by 2060.

 3. Swimming at Kuang Si waterfall, Laos

-Take a break from sightseeing in the town to take a 32km sojourn to the Kuang Si Falls.
-Turquoise waters skim over a series of limestone tiers, collecting at the base – the perfect natural pool for cooling off in on a warm day!
+Take a break from sightseeing in the town for the 32 km sojourn to the Kuang Si Falls.
+Turquoise waters skim over a series of limestone tiers, collecting at the base – the perfect natural pool for cooling off in on a warm day.
 When you’ve had your fill of floating in the blue, the surrounding woodland is a picturesque place to take a walk, and at the nearby Tat Kuang Si Bear Rescue Centre you can visit animals rescued from poachers.

 4. Kayaking at Nong Khiaw, Laos